Chennaipy/website/content/february-2015-meet-minutes.md

 Vengatesh' talk deserves a special mention.
 Staying true to his topic, Vengatesh used an Android app and server program, he had developed, to switch slides on his laptop.
 The communication happened over Bluetooth.
-And to top it off he showed how the Android's accelerometer sensor can be used to remotely control (over bluetooth) a car game running on the laptop / PC.
+And to top it off he showed how the phones's accelerometer sensor can be used to remotely control (over bluetooth) a car game running on the laptop / PC.
 The audience spontaneously burst into applause at the end of the demo.